qwark97/hardware_soft/README.md

 Repository for grouping simple code that is loaded to my sensors.

 Generally speaking **I'm not the author of the software in this repository**.
 I found them on the internet and used them according to my needs.
+At most I just combined found code